Skip to main content

 “It happened to us despite applying all of the safety measures required.
 There was obviously a failure.
 We don’t understand what it could have been," Airoli said.

-The disease spiked with 24 outbreaks in early September, most of those in Lombardy.
-The area of greatest concern, where the infection has been confirmed in domestic pigs, extends 4,500 square kilometers (nearly 1,740 square miles) and includes neighboring Piedmont and Emilia Romagna, a region world-renowned for its prized Parma prosciutto.
+The disease spiked with 24 outbreaks in early September, most of them in Lombardy.
+The area of greatest concern, where the dissease has been confirmed in domestic pigs, extends 4,500 square kilometers (nearly 1,740 square miles) and includes neighboring Piedmont and Emilia Romagna, a region world renowned for its prized Parma prosciutto.

 The impact of the swine fever outbreak goes further.
-Farmers in the 23,000-square-kilometer (8,880-square-mile) area also face restrictions due to infected wild boars, or falling in a buffer zone.
+Farmers in the 23,000-square kilometer (8,880-square mile) area also face restrictions due to infected wild boars, or because they fall in a buffer zone.

-The disease, which is nearly always fatal to swine, first infected wild boars and quickly spread to domestic pigs.
+The disease, which is nearly always fatal to swine, first infected wild boars and quickly spread to domestic pigs, which number 10 million in Italy.
 It does not affect humans.

 Coldiretti, Italy’s powerful agricultural lobby group, estimates damage to the industry so far at 500 million euros ($554 million), partly due to import bans, and warns that some farmers risk losing their livelihoods.